What Does VIN Mean?

 Why VIN is important in Nigeria

-If you're planning to buy a used car in Nigeria, the Vehicle Identification Number (VIN) should be the first thing you verify.
-This 17-character code is essential because regulatory agencies like the Federal Road Safety Corps (FRSC) and the National Vehicle Registry (VREG) use it as the primary method to confirm that a vehicle is legitimately registered and hasn't been stolen.
+If you’re planning to buy a used car in Nigeria, the Vehicle Identification Number (VIN) should be the first thing you verify.
+Regulatory agencies like the Federal Road Safety Corps (FRSC) and the National Vehicle Registry (VREG) use this 17-character code to confirm that a vehicle is properly registered and not stolen.

 VIN Number Checklist Before You Buy A Used Car